MicroEJ/docs/VEEPortingGuide/mock.rst

 The following steps should be followed to create a mock using the Mock Framework:

-- Create a Mock Framework Property to bind the native method to the mock UI,
+- Create Mock Framework Properties to bind the native methods to the mock UI,
-- Create a Dashboard,
+- Create Widgets to manipulate the values of the above Properties,
-- Add widgets.
+- Create a Dashboard to hold the Widgets.

 Mock Framework Property
 ~~~~~~~~~~~~~~~~~~~~~~~